 GEO 372, Political Geography

 This course reviews the field of political geography, which is the study of the relationship between politics and geography, and how people make sense of the world by associating political and moral values with various parts of the world (geopolitical imaginaries), and how they act on that map (geopolitical practices).
 This course is an intensive survey of the major topics and debates in the discipline, including nationalism, territory, geopolitics, borders, militarism, liberalism and authoritarianism, and natural resources.
-Next offering: Spring 2018.
+Next offering: Spring 2018, Fall 2018.

 GEO 400, Authoritarianism

 This is an advanced seminar dedicated to theorizing the geography and geopolitics of authoritarianism.
 In addition to key texts on governmentality and political theory, it covers scholarship on authoritarianism from a wide range of disciplines, including geography, history, political science, sociology, and anthropology.
 Drawing on case studies from around the world, the broader goal of of the course is to develop a spatial approach to understanding the persistence of authoritarian practices of governing, the scales at which they manifest, and the kinds of subjectivities that they call into being.
-Next offering: Fall 2017.
+Next offering: TBD.

 GEO 610, Geographic Qualitative Methods

 This seminar offers an advanced introduction to qualitative research methods in geography, rooting it in related social theory about power/knowledge.
 It surveys many of the key methodological tools in the discipline of geography, how they fit within the politics of knowledge production, and what a geographic perspective brings to qualitative social science inquiry more generally.
 Next offering: Spring 2018.